laryhills/basecamp12-app/README.md

 🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on Starknet blockchain.
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.

-⚙️ Built using NextJS, Starknet.js, Scarb, Starknet-React, Starknet Foundry.
+⚙️ Built using NextJS, Starknet.js, Scarb, Starknet-React, Starknet Foundry and Typescript.

 - ✅ **Contract Fast Reload**: Your frontend auto-adapts to your smart contracts as you deploy them.
 - 🪝 [**Custom hooks**](https://docs.scaffoldstark.com/hooks/): Collection of React hooks wrapper around [starknet-react](https://starknet-react.com/) to simplify interactions with smart contracts with typescript autocompletion.